simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 Serial-config is used by a prototyper during electronics development.
 Given a schema that describes a configuration, it generates two software resources to support field-configuration:

 **The first is a user interface** that allows a user to explore and edit a device's settings when the device and interface are tethered together.
-This currently runs on a desktop, but can be implemented in mobile environments in the future.
-The user interface program is written by hand, and dynamically interprets a schema to a visual interface that can edit that schema.
-One section, a navigational tree, supports selecting reference types in the schema; when selected, another section, an edit panel, supports reading and writing the configuration values.
-The interface has additional functions to scan for available ports and select the device; read the config instance; navigate and edit it; display feedback to the user about current status and edit validation; and write an updated config back to the device.
+This currently runs on a desktop, but can be implemented in mobile and other environments in the future.
+(These are described in detail in the future work section.)
+The user interface program is written by hand, and dynamically interprets a schema into a visual interface that can edit an instance of that schema.
+One section, a navigational tree, supports selecting reference types in the schema instance; when selected, another section, an edit panel, supports reading and writing the primitive configuration values in that type.
+The interface has additional functions to scan for available serial ports and select the device (updates are currently implemented over USB); read the config instance; navigate and edit it; display feedback to the user about current status and edit validation; and write an updated config back to the device.

 **The second resource is an embedded library** that lives within a client program on a device.
-It presents a typed interface to the client program; it represents and manages the configuration instance; it reads, versions, and updates the configuration data from non-volatile storage, in response to both user and device edits; it manages over-the-wire updates to the configuration, and presents a drop-in routine to the host program to do so.
+It presents a typed interface to the client program; it represents and manages the configuration instance; it reads, versions, and updates the configuration data from non-volatile storage, in response to user or device edits; it manages over-the-wire updates to the configuration, and presents a drop-in routine to the host program to do so.
 Some of the library is compiled from the schema, but much is written by hand around an internal interface.

 ---
 When tethered, these two parts connect and work together.
-Pairing them gives the user the best of two worlds: the user can edit the configuration in a more capable and resource-rich environment.
+Pairing them gives the user the best of two worlds: the user can edit the configuration from a more capable and resource-rich environment.
 A wire protocol transports commands for reads, writes, transactional commits, protocol synchronization, and error recovery.
-The library on the embedded device supports editing the configuration while using minimal resources.
+The library on the embedded device supports configuration while using minimal resources.

 Neither resource is competitive with hand-written software.
-For the user, the interface is user-friendly, and follows familiar and established interface patterns for editing settings; this is a significant improvement compared to editing fields in embedded source code.
+For the user, the interface is user-friendly, and follows familiar and established interface patterns for editing settings.
+(This is a significant improvement over editing fields in embedded source code, or having no configurability at all.)
 For the prototyper, serial-config is efficient and conserves weeks of development resources: the features that serial-config supports are intensive, in the time, money, and expertise needed to build them; important, in the rich functionality they enable for electronic devices; and mundane, in being relatively uninteresting to work on and think about.

 This initial version implements one complete strand across a common environment: the arduino microcontroller family, an electron-based desktop interface, updates through serial over USB, and storage in a microcontroller's non-volatile RAM.
-In future versions, many more options can be implemented for microcontroller environments, transfer protocols, and interfaces.
+In future versions, many modules can be implemented for microcontroller environments, transfer protocols, and interfaces.

+A tension throughout the project is that microcontrollers have limited instruction and memory space; these resources are often too constrained for many of the strategies used in other software environments to achieve modularity, flexibility, and dynamism.
+This project uses higher-level descriptions created in fully-resourced environments to compile compact, project-specific instances.

 ## Using Serial-Config
 ### Specifying a Schema
-The process of using serial-config begins with specifing a schema that describes the configuration.
+The process of using serial-config begins with specifying a schema that describes the configuration.
 This is done in a python, using a collection of lightweight schema classes.
-This is what the schema looks like for our humidity sensor (a wireless network login, and an interval setting for readings):
+This is what the schema might look like for our humidity sensor (a wireless network login, and an interval setting for readings):

 ```
 import serial_config as sc